wilsjame/how-to-nasa/index.md

 NASA gathers a lot of data - over 15 Terabytes per day!
 And by a White House mandate this is data is free to public - in a format useful to you.
 This is where the API comes into play.

 Figuring out the best way to distribute, use and reuse NASA's data is a problem.
 NASA's APIs provide a solution by lowering the barrier of entry to people outside NASA to easily manipulate and access the public information.
-## How To Set It Up
-Head on over to [api.NASA.gov](https://api.nasa.gov/index.html) and follow the _applying for an API key_ link to get your personal API key.
-The process takes ~5 minutes and NASA will email your key to you.

-A documentation list of NASA APIs beginning with Astronomy Picture Of The Day (APOD) can be found [here](https://api.nasa.gov/api.html#apod).
-Here are some of the APIs available:
+A list of NASA APIs beginning with Astronomy Picture Of The Day (APOD) can be found [here](https://api.nasa.gov/api.html#apod).
+Here are some of the other APIs available:

 - **[Near Earth Object Web Service (NeoWs)](https://api.nasa.gov/api.html#NeoWS)** Access to near Earth asteroid information.
 - **[Earth Polychromatic Imaging Camera (EPIC)](https://api.nasa.gov/api.html#EPIC)** Full disc imagery of the Earth.